 By Rebecca Mason, RD

 Did you know that March is National Nutrition Month?
-This year’s theme is “Go Further with Food,” which celebrates the importance of good food choices and focusing on reducing food waste.
-One of the best ways to reduce food waste is to take meal planning seriously.
+Spring is the perfect time to celebrate the importance of good food choices.
+One of the best ways to prioritize healthy eating (not to mention reduce food waste) is to take meal planning seriously.

 - Your first stop: check the pantry and refrigerator.
 Always plan to use what you already have before it spoils or goes stale.
 Start thinking about recipes and meals you can make to use these ingredients, starting with fresh foods first.
 Have a bunch of spinach?
 Plan to use it in a salad or soup.
 Are your potatoes growing eyes and looking back at you?
 Plan to serve mashed potatoes or baked fries as a side with dinner.
 Use what you have and stop letting food go bad—which is just putting your hard-earned cash in the trash.